ouzi-dev/commit-status-updater/README.md

 ## Overview

-A simple Github Action that allows us to update the status of the last commit in a pull request.
+A simple Github Action that allows us to update the status of a commit.

 GitHub does not update the status of a commit when running workflow and therefore tools that rely on the context/status of a given commit are not compatible with it.

+Currently the action supports `pull_request` and `push` events:
+* When the event is `pull_request`, the action will set the status to the last commit in the pull request at the moment the workflow was triggered.
+* When the event is `push`, the action will set the status to the last commit pushed at the moment the workflow was triggered.

 ## Input Parameters